 If my friends ask me what we do, I tell them we help businesses, we do some city things you think just happens, and that I Google stuff for old people.
 Obviously this is not my elevator speech – just my close friends.

 Part of pushing awareness is just going to be reaching young people.
-The obvious is social media – I share all of our events on Facebook and other event websites.
-Things always change but one thing doesn’t – you need to be where your [target] audience is.
+Technology always changes but one thing doesn’t – you need to be where your [target] audience is.

 The more time-consuming idea would be speaking at schools.
 The more students that learn what Chambers are and do, the more professionals in the future will know 😉.
 If you have a program set up with a local school, even better.

 Then there’s always Young Professionals programs & events.
 We’ve all heard “if you build it, they will come.”
 Unfortunately, that’s not true – so you’ll still need to promote these!